 Skip to content

-Service Mesh Microservices Architecture from Development to Canary Release Best Practices (Part 2)
+Service Mesh Microservices Architecture from Development to Canary Release Full Process Best Practices (Part 2)

 Introduction

-This article will introduce the overall situation of canary release, using Guance for observability of microservices' Metrics, traces, and logs.
-All operations related to Rancher in this guide are performed on the k8s-solution-cluster cluster, and will not be repeated.
+This article will introduce the overall situation of canary releases, utilizing Guance for observability of microservices Metrics, APM, and LOGs.
+The following operations related to Rancher are all within the k8s-solution-cluster cluster, and no further reminders will be given.

 Canary Release

-To achieve a canary release, add the label app=reviews to the Deployment of the microservice to distinguish the service name.
-For the first deployment version, add the label version=v1, and for the second deployment version, add the label version=v2.
-This allows controlling the traffic distribution between versions based on labels.
-For example, after deploying v2, direct 90% of the traffic to v1 and 10% to v2.
-Once verified, switch all traffic to v2 and decommission v1.
-The entire release process is complete.
+To achieve a canary release, add an app=reviews label to the Deployment of the microservice to distinguish the microservice name.
+For the first deployment version, add a version=v1 label, and for the second deployment version, add a version=v2 label.
+This way, traffic to each version can be controlled based on labels.
+For example, after deploying v2, allow 90% of the traffic to go to the v1 version and 10% to the v2 version.
+Once verified as problem-free, fully switch the traffic to the v2 version and take down the v1 version, completing the entire release process.

 image